SMSAlert/cakephp2-library/README.md

 ## Overview

-Sms Alert Codeigniter Library for sending transactional/promotional SMS, through your custom code.
+Sms Alert Cakephp 2 Library for sending transactional/promotional SMS, through your custom code.
 Easy to integrate, you just need to write 2 lines of code to send SMS.

 ## Parameters Details
 ### If you have no account on smsalert.co.in, kindly register https://www.smsalert.co.in/